jbtrystram/telegraph-pi/README.md

 # telegraph-pi
-A simple to project to create a Telegraph between two raspberrys
+A simple to project to create a Telegraph between two raspberrys with websockets

 Hardware : rapsberry pi
 Slice of pi : http://shop.ciseco.co.uk/slice-of-pi-add-on-for-raspberry-pi/